datacarpentry/python-socialsci/episodes/08-Extracting row and columns.md

 ---
-title: "Extracting row and columns"
+title: 'Extracting row and columns'
 teaching: 0
 exercises: 0
 questions:
-- "How can I extract specific rows and columns from a data frame?"
+- 'How can I extract specific rows and columns from a dataframe?'
+- 'How can I add or delete columns from a dataframe?'
+- 'How can I find and change missing values in a dataframe?'
 objectives:
-- "Define indexing as it relates to data structures"
+- 'Define indexing as it relates to data structures'
-- "Select specific columns from a data frame"
+- 'Select specific columns from a data frame'
-- "Select specific rows from a data frame based on conditional expressions"
+- 'Select specific rows from a data frame based on conditional expressions'
-- "Using indexes to access rows and columns
+- 'Using indexes to access rows and columns'
-- "Copy a data frame"
+- 'Copy a data frame'
-- "Add columns to a data frame"
+- 'Add columns to a data frame'
-- "Analyse datasets having missing/null values"
+- 'Analyse datasets having missing/null values'
 keypoints:
-- "First key point."
+- 'First key point.'

 ---

 We will continue this episode from where we left off in the last episode.
 If you have restarted Jupyter or you want to use a new notebook make sure that you import pandas and have read the 'SN7577.tab' dataset into a dataframe.